 ServSafe is a registered trade mark of the National Restaurant Association Educational Foundation, and used under license by National Restaurant Association Solutions, LLC.

 Basic Food Safety,

-covers the fundamentals of food safety by reviewing the major causes of
+The Basic Food Safety Course is a free class offered through Oakland County Health Division.
+The class covers the fundamentals of food safety by reviewing the major causes of

 foodborne illness and how to prevent them.